nick-fournier/hov-degradation/README.md

 ```

 ## Usage
-#### 1. data_prerocess.py
+#### 1. util/data_prerocess.py
 This preprocesses the data for training.
-Requires path to the data and the start/end dates of the data.
+Requires file path and the start/end dates for the data.

-2. train.py
+#### 2. train/train.py
+Trains the data and then tests it for I-210, and runs it for entire D7.

-3. plot.py
+#### 3. util/plot.py
+Plots the identified misconfigurations in D7.

 4. agg_results.py
 5. degraded.py